Recommended season: early January to early March and late December

 Basic planning tips

 • Most Swiss panoramic trains are operational during winter too.
 But not all are.
 Cogwheel trains into the mountains are usually limited to the summer season as well.
-That’s why we created this winter itinerary: it only includes trains that are available in winter.
+That’s why I created this winter itinerary: it only includes trains that are available in winter.

 • This journey is possible in reverse order too.